h2oai/h2o4gpu/src/interface_py/README.md

-# Python interface for POGS
+# Python interface for H2OAIGLM

 About
 -----